Yug34/megalith/src/content/blog/better-testing.md

   Better testing
 ---

-### Preface
+# Preface

 I've got you with this catchy title, but give me a minute; really quickly, I want to give you some background on the way we at Atlan fixed our testing troubles.

-A feature that we were working on happened to be un-testable with unit tests and E2E tests suites; we were developing a Directed Graph (Digraph) renderer on the front-end that paints nodes and edges into an HTML `<canvas>` element.
-It looks something like this:
+A feature that we were working on happened to be un-testable with unit tests and E2E test suites; we were developing a Directed Graph (Digraph) renderer on the front-end that paints nodes and edges into an HTML `<canvas>` element.
+It looked something like this:

 ![Lineage](../../assets/images/lineage.png)